cjundang/Internet-Technology-Workshop/README.md

 $
 ```

-8. Logout from switch and login again
+8. Logout from the switch and log in again
 ```
 Gateway(config)# exit
 Gateway#